-Fall 2022 Step Up to Leadership sessions are now open for registration.
-Registration closes on September 9, 2022.
+Fall 2023 Step up to Leadership sessions are now open for registration.
+Registration closes on September 14, 2023.

-The program has a full, well-rounded agenda to provide the necessary tools and techniques to create effective leadership and community involvement.
+The course has a full, well-rounded agenda to provide the necessary tools and techniques to create effective leadership and community involvement.
 Some of the topics we cover include:

 - personality types